Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/README.md

 - Translates your text into other languages
 - Image Generation
 - Generates new text
-- Spell-checking
 - Change tone of writing
 - Extracts keywords from your text
 - Run your own prompts to ChatGPT
-- Summarize texts and other propertyfields on page/site
+- Summarize texts and other propertyfields on page/site/products
 - Add your own shortcut prompts
 - Use ChatGPT as inline help
+- Spell-checking
+- Use any AI of your choice

 ## Choose provider:
 - Use OpenAI in USA
-- Use Azure OpenAI Services in data centers in Europe (Sweden, UK, France)
+- Use Azure OpenAI Services in data centers in Europe (Sweden, UK, France, US)
+- Use our CustomAI-provider.
+It allows you to incorporate custom logic and utilize your preferred Large Language Models (LLMs) such as Meta Llama AI, Google Gemini AI, Anthropic Claude AI, or any other AI that offers a REST API.

 ## Examples